What Does Logistics Software Cost by Type?

 Gartner's 2025 supply chain technology survey found that integration complexity accounts for 30-40% of total logistics software cost.
 The software on its own might be straightforward.
 But wiring it into Samsara, the FedEx APIs, an SAP ERP, and 15 different carrier systems?
 That's where the budget quietly balloons.

-Real-time tracking adds $15,000-$40,000.
+Real-time tracking is sized by message volume, not by feature count.
 Every active vehicle pushes GPS coordinates every 3-10 seconds over MQTT or WebSocket.
 Run 500 vehicles and that's 50-167 messages a second slamming your server.
 So you bring in Redis for in-memory geospatial queries, a time-series database to hold historical routes, and a WebSocket layer that streams live positions out to the dashboard.
 Simple?
 No. Our team has built IoT systems tracking 30,000+ vehicles in production, and the hard part was never receiving the data.
 It's processing all of it without dropping a single update when traffic peaks.

-IoT sensor integration adds $15,000-$40,000.
+IoT sensor integration is sized by how many device types you support.
 Temperature probes for cold chain, fuel level sensors, door open/close switches, weight pads.
 Every one of those device types speaks a different protocol (MQTT, CoAP, HTTP) and ships data in its own format.
 A cold chain monitor, for instance, needs sub-minute temperature reads plus automatic alerts the moment a reading breaches its threshold.
 Mixing hardware from several manufacturers?
 Budget more.

-Carrier and ERP integrations add $10,000-$30,000 each.
+Carrier and ERP integrations stack up one connector at a time.
 FedEx, UPS, DHL, and the regional carriers each bring their own API, their own auth method, their own rate structure.
-None of it lines up.
-EDI (Electronic Data Interchange) links with the big retailers tack on another $8,000-$15,000.
-SAP or Oracle ERP integration lands at $15,000-$30,000, mostly because enterprise ERPs demand certified connectors and a lot of testing before anyone trusts them.
+None of it lines up, so each one is effectively its own mini project.
+EDI (Electronic Data Interchange) links with the big retailers are another tier again, since the mapping and the certification cycle both take real calendar time.
+SAP or Oracle ERP integration is heavier still, mostly because enterprise ERPs demand certified connectors and a lot of testing before anyone trusts them.

-Compliance features add $10,000-$25,000.
+Compliance features carry their own effort load.
 ELD (Electronic Logging Device) compliance for drivers.
 FMCSA hours-of-service rules.
 Hazmat paperwork.
 Customs documentation for cross-border freight.
 Every regulatory requirement drags in more screens, more validation logic, more reporting.
 Skip it at your own risk.
-FMCSA fines start at $16,000 per violation.
+FMCSA penalties are assessed per violation, and they compound fast across a fleet.

 TMS Development Cost Breakdown

-Allied Market Research valued the global TMS market at $12.8 billion in 2024, growing at 8.4% CAGR through 2032.
+Allied Market Research valued the global TMS market in the tens of billions by 2024, growing at 8.4% CAGR through 2032.
 Here's what that growth actually means on the ground.
-The incumbents (Oracle TMS, SAP TM, MercuryGate) keep nudging prices up, and a custom build looks better every year to mid-size logistics companies bleeding $50,000-$150,000 a year in licensing fees.
+The incumbents (Oracle TMS, SAP TM, MercuryGate) keep nudging renewals up, and a custom build looks better every year to mid-size logistics companies watching per-seat licensing scale with every dispatcher they hire.

-Core dispatch module: $20,000-$35,000.
+Core dispatch module, the anchor of the whole build.
 This is the part that takes orders in, assigns loads, picks drivers, and generates routes.
 It's the heart of any TMS.
 The dispatch engine matches shipments to whatever trucks are free, weighing capacity against destination, driver hours left, and priority.
 Picture the matching logic a ride-hailing app runs, then add weight limits, delivery windows, and multi-stop optimization on top.

-Carrier management module: $15,000-$25,000.
+Carrier management module, sized by how many carriers you actually touch.
 Rate shopping across carriers, auto-selecting one based on cost and service level, scorecards to track how each performs, and contract management to hold it all together.
 Work with 3PL partners?
-Add $10,000-$15,000 for a carrier marketplace where freight brokers bid on your loads.
+A carrier marketplace where freight brokers bid on your loads is a separate module on top, with its own bidding and settlement logic.

-Freight billing and audit: $12,000-$20,000.
-Invoices generate themselves, rates get checked against contracts, discrepancies get flagged before they cost you, and payments run through.
+Freight billing and audit, sized by how complex your rate contracts are.
+Invoices generate themselves, rates get checked against contracts, discrepancies get flagged before they hurt you, and payments run through.
 Gartner puts freight billing errors at 3-5% of total spend.
-At moderate shipping volume, an audit module clears its own cost inside six months.
+At moderate shipping volume, an audit module pays for itself inside six months.

-Reporting and analytics dashboard: $10,000-$20,000.
+Reporting and analytics dashboard, cheap to draw and expensive to feed.
 On-time delivery rates, cost-per-mile trends, carrier comparisons, lane analysis, demand forecasting.
 The dashboard itself is cheap to build.
 The real money sits in the data pipeline feeding it, the thing pulling and reconciling numbers out of GPS, carriers, warehouses, and the ERP.

 Production APIs handling millions of daily requests live or die on the architecture underneath them.
 Your TMS backend has to chew through carrier rate requests, GPS updates, and dispatch commands all at once, none of them blocking the others.
 For exactly this pattern our team reaches for event-driven Node.js, or Python paired with Celery.